ubirch/ubirch-protocol-python/docs/index.md

 # Documentation and examples
 This is the documentation of the [Ubirch-protocol](https://github.com/ubirch/ubirch-protocol) in **Python 3**.

-The ubirch-protocol is a protocol to ensure the integrity (is unchanged) and identity (ownership) of data.
+Here you can find guides for an easy introduction up to tools meant for developers.

-Here you can find guides from an easy introduction up to tools meant for developers.
+If you want to find out more about a specific function or class refer to the [Function Documentation](https://developer.ubirch.com/function_documentation/ubirch-protocol-python/).

 ## Getting Started
-If you have already cloned the [Git-Repository](https://github.com/ubirch/ubirch-protocol-python/tree/ecdsa-betterReadMe), take a look at the [**Getting Started guide**](GettingStarted.md)!
+If you have already cloned the [Git-Repository](https://github.com/ubirch/ubirch-protocol-python/tree/ecdsa-betterReadMe), take a look at the [Getting Started guide](GettingStarted.md)!

 ## Step by Step
-To walk through all functionalities consider the more detailed [**Step by Step guide**](StepByStep.md).
+To walk through all functionalities consider the more detailed [Step by Step guide](StepByStep.md).

 ## Developer Tools